|

 Somaliland Labour/Employment Law

-[For laws relating to public employees, please see the bottom half of this page - updated 25 Feb 2012.]
+For laws relating to public employees, please see the bottom half of this page.

 PRIVATE SECTOR EMPLOYEES

 The main Law covering private sector employment is the recently amended Private Sector Employees’ Law which covers all non-public employees, other than casual “daily” workers.
-The law titled, in Somali, Wax ka Bedelka iyo Kaabista Xeerka Shaqaalha Rayidka (Xeer Lam 31/2004 - Private Sector Employees Law – Law No. 31/2004 (As amended 2008) .
-This version of the Laws also includes the Presidential Decree No. 0431/032010 dated 02 March 2010 which brought the (amended) Law into force.
+The law titled, in Somali, Wax ka Bedelka iyo Kaabista Xeerka Shaqaalha Rayidka (Xeer Lam 31/2004 - Private Sector Employees Law – Law No. 31/2004 (As amended 2010) .
+This version of the Law also includes the Presidential Decree No. 0431/032010 dated 02 March 2010 which brought the (amended) Law into force.
+(A smaller file copy of the Law, as finally passed in 2010, is attached here : Xeerka Shaqaalaha Rayidka 31/2004 & 2010)

 Chapter 1: General provisions